MoneySavingExpert.com homepage

 • Breakdown policy.
 Check the cover carefully as these are often basic policies, so breakdowns at home or onward travel to your destination may not be covered.
 Upgrades are often possible, but if you're paying more for the insurance because it has breakdown cover, always compare it against a cheap standalone car breakdown policy.

 • Protected no-claims discount.
-If you have a car insurance policy for a full year and don't make a claim, you'll earn a discount on the following year.
+If you have a policy for a full year and don't make a claim, you'll earn a discount on the following year.
 This can be valuable so you can choose to protect it, which means you won't lose it.
 See what is no-claim bonus protection? for full help.

 How to complain about your insurance provider